 The chocolate is topped by a frothy cloud mounted by hand according to an ancient technique and served in porcelain tableware decorated with roses.

-My feedback on 2018’s Bayonne celebrates its chocolate.
+My feedback on 2018’s Bayonne chocolate festival.

 I went to Bayonne on Saturday afternoon for the choir finale at the cathedral.